turingschool/curriculum/source/projects/rush_hour.md

 Your application will receive data over HTTP from a simulation engine.
 The simulator will construct and transmit HTTP requests which include tracking data.

 Imagine that I run a commercial website and embed JavaScript code which gets activated each time a page is viewed on my site.
-That JavaScript captures information about the visitor and the page they're viewing then, in the background, submits that data to *your* RushHour application.
+That JavaScript captures information about the visitor and the page they're viewing then, in the background, submits that data to __*your*__ RushHour application.

 Your application parses and stores that data.

-Later, I visit your site and can view data about my traffic through a HTML interface.
+Later, I visit your site and can view data about my website traffic through a HTML interface you built.

 ## Learning Goals

 * Understand how web traffic works
 * Dig into HTTP concepts including headers, referrers, and payload
-* Design a normalized SQL-based database structure
+* Design a normalized SQL-based relational database structure
 * Use ActiveRecord to interface with the database from Ruby
 * Practice fundamental database storage and retrieval
 * Understand and practice HTTP verbs including GET, PUT, and POST